 Artist Background

 Holly of Holly’s Harps is a musician-educator who designs activities to meet state standards for each grade.
-Holly specializes in helping students make “Aha!” connections among topics in science, math, music and history.
-She also works extensively with special needs students, and founded a worldwide partner program for artists working with special needs populations.
+Holly specializes in helping students make “Aha!” connections among topics in culture, science, math, music, and history.
+She also works extensively with special needs students.
 Holly inspires over 21,000 people per year with musical experiences that encourage their curiosity and support their creativity.
 Holly is founder of Lyrica, whose first recording won the Davies Prize.
 She is also a cathedral musician, the harpist for ensembles in USA and Europe, and a winner of the Continuing Creativity Award for multi-disciplinary teaching.

 Search Criteria